 Dan Gustafson is one of the most well versed and studied experts in the State of Minnesota when it comes to land use rules and water rights (riparian rights mn), having studied the issue extensively for a period of about two years.
 Dan bought a sliver of land about the width of his arms in order to build a dock and park a boat on Medicine Lake in Plymouth, MN in 2013.
-The City and his neighbors inappropriately blocked his right to build a dock for several years, until Dan won the argument and the day by installing the dock and winning the legal battle.
+The City and his neighbors inappropriately blocked his right to build a dock for several years, until Dan won the argument and the day by installing the dock and winning the battle.
 If you have a question about your riparian rights mn, reasonable use, or if you have a municipality or other government agency or neighbors attempting to restrict your right to wharf or build a dock, feel free to reach out to Dan and tell him your story.
-It’s likely he will be able to help you navigate these difficult situations.
+It's likely he will be able to help you and your attorney navigate these difficult situations.
 You can reach him at (952) 473-1000.
+(FYI-Not an attorney)

 You might have read about my war with the City of Plymouth over the right to install a dock on vacant lakeshore on Medicine Lake—it was on the front page of the Star Tribune in 2014 and ran on all the local TV stations.

 The City of Plymouth understood the issue incorrectly—thinking that Minnesota riparian rights / water rights and aids to navigation (a dock) can be governed by land use rules.
 This position is without merit.
 Medicine Lake and Bassett Creek are connected to the Mississippi river, and have been historically used in interstate commerce.
 For this and other reasons, federal jurisdiction applies.
 (33 CFR Part 329)